-With the season’s start closing in, we dove headfirst into the data and film on all 130 starting quarterbacks at the FBS level.
+After Week 5 closed, we dove headfirst into the data and film on all 130 starting quarterbacks at the FBS level.
 As a result, we developed a high-quality ranking system for each program’s situation.
-Statistics will be mentioned, but they were not the only deciding factor in where a player ranked.
-This list projects players to win some quarterback battles in college football this fall, leaving others open to the competition.
-There would undoubtedly be a butterfly effect in rankings should those projections be reneged by the football gods.
+Statistics will be mentioned, but they were not the only deciding factor in ranking a player.
+This list prefers programs with one quarterback having done significant work against top-notch competition and dings schools for not figuring out a two-quarterback system by now.

 It’s important to note that this list is not a projection towards a player’s NFL capabilities.
-Rather, it is a list of how each player should fare solely in college based on the skills they’ve shown at the collegiate level or, in some cases, back to their high school days.
+Rather, it is a list of how each player has fared in college this season based on the skills they’ve shown.

 PFN’s FBS starting quarterback rankings, from 130 all the way down to No. 1.